Acting as the data integrator between hospitals and digital health apps brings Redox $33 million

 The financing comes just two months after Redox sealed a deal with Microsoft to act as the integration partner connecting Microsoft’s Teams product to electronic health records through the Fast Healthcare Interoperability Resources standard.

 Redox sits at a critically important crossroads in the modern healthcare industry.
-It’s founder, a former employee at the electronic health record software provider Epic, knows more than most about the central position that data occupies in U.S. healthcare at the moment.
+Its founder, a former employee at the electronic health record software provider Epic, knows more than most about the central position that data occupies in U.S. healthcare at the moment.

-“What we’re doing we’re building the platform and connector to help health systems integrate with technologies in the cloud,” says chief executive, Luke Bonney.
+“What we’re doing, we’re building the platform and connector to help health systems integrate with technologies in the cloud,” says chief executive, Luke Bonney.

-Bonney served as a team lead in various divisions at Epic before launching Redox and the Madison, Wis.-based company was crafted with the challenges other vendors faced when trying to integrate with legacy systems like the health record provider.
+Bonney served as a team lead in various divisions at Epic before launching Redox, and the Madison, Wis.-based company was crafted with the challenges other vendors faced when trying to integrate with legacy systems like the health record provider.

-“The fundamental problem is helping a large health system use a third party tool that they want to use,” says Bonney.
-And the biggest obstacle is finding a way to organize the data coming from healthcare providers into a format that application developers can work with, he said.
+“The fundamental problem is helping a large health system use a third-party tool that they want to use,” says Bonney.
+And the biggest obstacle, he said, is finding a way to organize into a format that application developers can work with the data coming from healthcare providers.

-Investors including RRE Ventures, Intermountain Ventures, .406 Ventures joined new investor Battery Ventures in financing the $33 million round.
+Investors including RRE Ventures, Intermountain Ventures and .406 Ventures joined new investor Battery Ventures in financing the $33 million round.
 As part of the deal, Battery Ventures general partner Chelsea Stoner will take a seat on the company’s board.

 Application developers pay for the number of integrations they have with a health system, and Redox enables them to connect through a standard application programming interface, according to the company.